 3 percent of individuals with progressive curvature may eventually experience severe problems that can include scoliosis and back pain, spinal problems, and nerve compression causing numbness, weakness, and leg pain.

-Cervical spine procedures refer to medical interventions targeting the cervical spine, which comprises the vertebrae, discs, nerves, and supporting structures in the neck.
-Conditions affecting this region, such as herniated discs, degenerative disc disease, or spinal stenosis, may necessitate procedures aimed at alleviating pain, improving mobility, and enhancing overall neck function.
+Cervical spine procedures refer to medical treatment targeting the cervical spine, which consists of the vertebrae, discs, nerves, and supporting structures in the neck.
+Conditions affecting this region, such as herniated discs, degenerative disc disease, or spinal stenosis, may require procedures aimed at stopping pain, improving mobility, and helping overall neck function.

 Detailed Description of Cervical Spine Procedures